Riemannian metrics for neural networks I: feedforward networks: Constructing invariant algorithms: Riemannian metrics for neural networks

 where $k$ runs over the units of the network and $\d\theta_k$ is the variation of the incoming parameters to unit $k$.
-This metric is given by keeping only the block-diagonal terms incoming to each unit in the matrix defining the tensor square differential metric. \end{defi}
+This metric is given by keeping only the block-diagonal terms incoming to each unit in the matrix defining the tensor-square differential metric. \end{defi}

-The TSD metric has been used simply under the name ``natural gradient'' in \cite{APF00,TONGA}, which can lead to some confusion because it is distinct from the natural metric using the true Fisher information matrix (see the discussion in \cite{BengioNG2013}).
-Since moreover the TSD metric makes sense for optimization situations more general than the natural gradient, in which the loss function is not necessarily of the form $\ln p_\theta$ for a probabilistic model $p$, we chose a purely descriptive name.
+The OP metric has been used simply under the name ``natural gradient'' in \cite{APF00,TONGA}, which can lead to some confusion because it is distinct from the natural metric using the true Fisher information matrix (see the discussion in \cite{BengioNG2013}).
+Moreover the OP metric makes sense for optimization situations more general than the natural gradient, in which the loss function is not necessarily of the form $\ln p_\theta$ for a probabilistic model $p$.
+For these two reasons we adopt a purely descriptive name\footnote{ The outer product metric is distinct from the ``outer product (or Levenberg--Marquardt) approximation'' of the Hessian of the loss function \cite[5.4.2]{Bishop_book}.
+The latter can be obtained from the natural metric \eqref{eq:natnorm} in which the output metric $\Omega$ is replaced with the Hessian of the loss function $\ell_x$ w.r.t.~$\omega$.
+It depends on the parametrization of $\omega$.
+For exponential families in the canonical parametrization it coincides with the Fisher metric.}.

-\begin{rem}[ (TSD gradient equalizes the gain over the samples)] The TSD metric is (up to a scaling factor) the only way to define a gradient step for which progress is most evenly distributed among all data samples.
-Namely, if the average loss if defined as $L=\E_{x\in \D} \ell$, then the direction $\d\theta$ given by the gradient of $L$ computed in the TSD metric (Section~\ref{sec:grads}) has the following property: Among all directions $\d\theta$ yielding the same infinitesimal increment $\d L$ at first order, it is the one for which the increment is most evenly spread over the data samples $x\in \D$, in the sense that $\Var_{x\in\D}\d\ell$ is minimal.
-A proof is given in the Appendix.
+The OP metric is characterized, among all possible metrics, by a unique property: it provides a gradient step for which progress is most evenly distributed among all data samples.

+\begin{prop}[ (OP gradient equalizes the gain over the samples)] Let $L\deq \E_{x\in \D} \ell_x$ be the average loss with $\ell_x$ the loss on input $x$.
+The direction $\d\theta$ given by the gradient of $L$ computed in the outer product metric (Def.~\ref{def:grad}) has the following property: Among all directions $\d\theta$ yielding the same infinitesimal increment $\d L$ at first order, it is the one for which the increment is most evenly spread over the data samples $x\in \D$, namely, $\Var_{x\in\D}\d\ell_x=\E_{x\in\D} (\d\ell_x-\d L)^2$ is minimal. \end{prop}